Expressivity and Complexity of MongoDB (Extended Version): Complexity of

+\begin{theorem} \mupg and \mupgl are \TAexppoly-complete in combined complexity, and in \ACz in data complexity. \end{theorem} \begin{proof}[Proof Sketch] The proof of the lower bound follows the line of the \TAexppoly-hardness proof in \cite{Koch06}.
 As for the upper bound, we provide an algorithm that follows a strategy based on starting the alternating computation from the last stage, inspired by a similar one in \cite{Koch06}.
 Let $\q$ be an \mupgl query and $D$ a database instance.
 We check whether there is a tree in $\ansmongo(\q,D)$ using an alternating Turing machine running in exponential time with polynomially many alternations.

 Intuitively, for a forest $F'$ resulting from applying a stage $s$ in $\q$ to a previous result $F$, i.e., $F'=F\pipeline s$, in general we need to check whether there is a tree and/or all trees in $F'$ that satisfy some conditions (such as, the value of a path $p$ in such a tree should/should not be $v$, or a path $p$ should/should not exist), without explicitly constructing $F'$.
 To do so, we derive from the conditions on $F'$ suitable conditions to be checked on $F$.
 Such conditions are obtained/guessed from the criteria in match stages, and Boolean value definitions and conditional value definitions in project stages.
 Both branching and alternations happen because of the group stage.
 For instance, if $s=\group{}{a_1/b_1,\,a_2/b_2}$ and the conditions on $F'$ contain $a_1=[]$, then we need to check that there is no tree in $F$ satisfying $\exists b_1$.
-If $s=\group{g/y}{a_1/b_1,\,a_2/b_2}$ and the conditions on $F'$ contain $\id.g=v$, $a_1\neq[]$ and $a_2\neq[]$, then we need to check whether in $F$ there is a tree satisfying $y=v$ and $\exists b_1$, and there is a tree satisfying $y=v$ and $\exists b_2$.
+If $s=\group{g/y}{a_1/b_1,\,a_2/b_2}$ and the conditions on $F'$ contain $\id.g=v$, $a_1\neq[]$ and $a_2\neq[]$, then we need to check whether in $F$ there is a tree satisfying $y=v$ and $\exists b_1$, and a tree satisfying $y=v$ and $\exists b_2$.

 The overall computation starts from $F'=\ansmongo(\q,D)$, and propagates the constraints on the intermediate forests to the previous stages.
 The ``depth'' of the checks is given by the number of stages, the branching and the number of alternations are bounded by the size of $\q$, which give us \TAexppoly upper bound.
+The bound in data complexity can be shown as for NRA, known to be in \ACz \cite{SuTa97}. \end{proof}